syncfusion-content/maui-docs/MAUI/Circular-Charts/DataLabels.md

 ![DataLabel context in MAUI Chart](DataLabel_images/maui_chart_datalabel_context.png)

-## Template
+## LabelTemplate

-The [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html?tabs=tabid-1) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.
+The [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.

 {% tabs %}